blsn/lrvlall/README.md

 ## rolesScratchPublisherAPI
 API Full CRUD

-- Admin is the role with the highest level of access
+# Admin is the role with the highest level of access
+- give this role in 'role_user' table

-- Publisher can manage other user's posts
+# Publisher can manage other user's posts

-- Author can create posts
+# Author can create posts
+- ..and edit users

-- User has the lowest level role of access (dashboard)
+# User has the lowest level role of access
+- dashboard